- Explore CGIS Programs

 - Funding opportunities: Financial aid and scholarships are available for many programs and the LSA Study Abroad Scholarship is also available to all eligible LSA students.

-- Next Steps: Once you've spoken to your Film, Television, and Media advisor, attend a First Step session where you will learn general information about studying abroad through CGIS.
-Once you've attended a First Step session, you will then be eligible to schedule an appointment with a CGIS advisor who will be able to help you through the application process and can address any of your questions or concerns in relations to curriculum, navigating your identity, navigating through a specific country, and so much more!
+- Next Steps: Once you've spoken to your Film, Television, and Media advisor, you may attend a First Step session (optional), where you will learn general information about studying abroad through CGIS.
+For detailed information, visit our CGIS Advising page where you can get access to First Step and information on how to meet with peer advisors and program advisors.
+Our team will be able to help you through the application process and can address any of your questions or concerns in relation to curriculum, navigating your identity, navigating through a specific country, and so much more!

 Check out the following regions below for an incomplete list of programs that major or minor students have participated in: